It can take time to get a severe asthma diagnosis

 Why can severe asthma be so difficult to diagnose?

-What are the signs that mean you might have severe asthma?
+What are the signs that mean you may have severe asthma?

-If you’ve been diagnosed with asthma and you’ve tried all the usual asthma treatments, but your symptoms haven’t improved, your GP or asthma nurse will want to know a number of things, including whether you:
+If you’ve been diagnosed with asthma and you’re taking all the usual asthma treatments as prescribed, but your symptoms haven’t improved sufficiently, your GP or asthma nurse will look for signs, including:

 Who will you see at the specialist asthma clinic?

 If you’re referred for a specialist appointment, it will depend on the set-up at the clinic or centre and your own individual needs as to which healthcare professionals you will see.
-Your support team might include a severe asthma specialist, an asthma nurse specialist, a physiotherapist, a clinical psychologist, a physiologist, a pharmacist, a dietician and/or an allergist.
-If you smoke, you might have the chance to see a smoking cessation adviser.
-If your asthma means you can’t work, you might be able to talk to someone about benefits.
+Your support team may include:

 What happens at your first appointment at the specialist asthma clinic?

 Your asthma consultant will need to know about you − your medical history and your lifestyle.
-They will also need to know all about your asthma, including a list of the medicines you’re taking, the doses, and how you’re taking them, how your asthma’s been and what kind of things usually trigger it.
+They’ll also need to know all about your asthma, including a list of the medicines you’re taking, the doses and how you’re taking them, how your asthma’s been and what kind of things usually trigger it.
 This is your chance to explain what impact asthma is having on your life and on your family.